Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/item-types.md

 # Item Types

 Use the drop-down menu to detail what happened in the transaction.
 There are nine item types to choose from.
-Some events may not require to include any items, while others may have more than one to give an accurate description of the event.
+Some transactions may not require to include any items, while others may have more than one to give an accurate description.

 | **Type**            | **Description**                                                                                                                                                                  | **Example**                            |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------|